ahmadawais/dzello-dot-com/site/content/work/mentions.md

 +++
 title = "Mentions"
 dataList = "mentions"
-description = "Various places that I've been mentioned in" weight = 40
+description = "Various places that I've been interviewed or mentioned" weight = 40

 +++